 1. Poise

-The company used to offer free samples per product type (liners-only, tampons-only, or pads-only), but they changed their programs to cater to specific female issues such as:
+The company used to offer free samples per product type (liners-only, tampons-only, or pads-only), but they changed their sample program to one based on vouchers or coupons.

 2. Rael Organic Tampons